LN-ux/quantum-paraelectric-model/README.md

 # quantum-paraelectric-model

+Under the supervision of Dr. Zakari Denis and Prof. Giuseppe Carleo.

 This code implements a constrained 4-state quantum clock model on a 2D lattice inspired by the paraelectric-to-ferroelectric transitions in titanium dioxide (TiO₂).

 ## hilbert_space.py